 2. Red wine contains catechols and phenolics that inhibit the SULT1A gene and slows down the COMT gene.

-The SULT1A gene (being added to the Nutrition Genome Report in July 2018), is responsible for breaking down catecholamines and phenolics.
+The SULT1A gene is responsible for breaking down catecholamines and phenolics.
 Variants in SULT1A have been shown in research to reduce enzyme function (like COMT), leading to elevated levels of dopamine and adrenaline.
 Foods and drinks with the highest inhibition of this gene (slow it down further) include red wine, coffee, green tea, black tea, orange juice and grapefruit juice.
 Red wine, coffee, IPA beers, green tea and black tea also slow COMT, leading to elevated dopamine and adrenaline.

 While it may sound counter-intuitive, drinking while stressed can also increase the risk of a migraine from red wine, especially for those with variants in SULT1A and COMT.
 This is due to elevated stress hormones that are already slowing down SULT1A and COMT activity, which red wine then makes even slower.
 This combination can especially affect sleep.